daniel-enqz/ruby-corners-100/README.md

 - Jared Carroll wrote a great blog post14 about this point back in 2007, in which he puts it this way:
 > When writing an application you expect invalid input from users.
-> Since we expect invalid input we should NOT be handling it
+> Since we expect invalid input we should NOT be handling it via exceptions because exceptions should only be used for unexpected situations.

-via exceptions because exceptions should only be used for un- expected situations.
+Consider using `throw`or `catch`.

 # EXCEPTIONS LIFECYCLE